nanograv/PINT/docs/editing-documentation.rst

 It should be fairly clear where to look for any given piece of documentation's code, but if there is any question, start from ``docs/index.rst``.
 Everything is in a tree depending from here.
+If you add a function or a class to a file, make sure that the new function/class is included in the ``__all__`` list, so that it will be included in the documentation.

 To build a local copy of the documentation, run::